Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Introduction

 \subsubsection{Connections to \cc}

-In its most simple form, Correlation Clustering (\cc) asks for a partition of the vertices of an (unsigned) graph into clusters with the smallest number of disagreements \cite{bansal2004correlation}.
+In its most simple form, \cc asks for a partition of the vertices (a \emph{clustering}) of an unsigned and unweighted graph into clusters with the smallest number of disagreements, also called mistakes \cite{bansal2004correlation}.
 Every inter-cluster edge and every intra-cluster non-edge counts as a disagreement.
-This problem, also known as Cluster Editing, can be equivalently formulated on complete signed graphs, by labeling every edge as positive and every non-edge as negative. \cc, can be equivalently stated as an edge deletion problem.
-Namely, remove the minimum number of edges such that the remaining graph has no \emph{bad cycles} (a cycle with exactly one negative edge) \cite{davis1967clustering,demaine2006correlation,charikar2005clustering}.\footnote{This formulation also holds for general signed graphs.}
+This problem, also known as Cluster Editing, can be equivalently formulated on complete \emph{signed} graphs by labeling every edge as positive, while introducing a negative edge for every non-edge.

+\cc has an equivalent formulation in terms of forbidden subgraphs, and therefore as an edge deletion problem.
+Namely, remove the minimum number of edges such that the remaining graph has no bad \emph{cycles} (a cycle with exactly one negative edge) \cite{davis1967clustering,charikar2005clustering, demaine2006correlation}.\footnote{This formulation also holds for general graphs.} Indeed, every bad-cycle-free graph is \emph{clusterable} (i.e., there is some partition with zero disagreements) and such partition is obtained by the connected components of the graph induced by the positive edges.

 The importance of bad triangles for \cc is well-recognized, as every clustering makes at least one mistake per such triangle.
-This dates back to the 1960s, when \citet{davis1967clustering} proved that a complete signed graph has a partition with no disagreements iff it does not have a bad triangle.
+This dates back to the 1960s, when Davis \yrcite{davis1967clustering} proved that a complete graph is clusterable iff it does not have a bad triangle.
 The first constant-factor approximation for \cc was due to a method based on packing edge-disjoint bad triangles \cite{bansal2004correlation}.
-Later, a fractional bad triangle packing argument was used to prove that the famous pivot algorithm yields a 3-approximation \cite{ailon2008aggregating}.
+Later, Ailon et~al. \yrcite{ailon2008aggregating} used a fractional bad triangle packing argument to prove that their famous pivot algorithm yields a 3-approximation.